Types of Business Entities in Singapore

-A public limited company is a LLC that may offer its shares to general public.
+A public limited company is a LLC that may offer shares to the general public.
 A public limited company must have at least 50 shareholders and is subject to significantly more stringent rules and regulations since they have the power to raise funds from the public.
-Usually a public limited company is listed on a stock exchange.
+A public limited company is usually listed on a stock exchange.
 Public limited companies are outside the scope of this article as they are meant for large businesses.

 Public Company Limited by Guarantee

 A public company limited by guarantee is a type of business entity meant for non-profit purposes.
-For more details, refer to setting up a non-profit entity in Singapore.
+For more information, refer to setting up a non-profit entity in Singapore.